 Comprehensive contract drafting

 It’s really important to have clear, well-drafted and enforceable contracts in place right at the outset: this can’t be emphasised enough.
-Ensuring you know the contract well can pay dividends if a problem materialises; this means that you’re familiar with the steps the contract sets out if so and crucially, what method or methods of dispute resolution are specified in it.
+Ensuring you know the contract well can pay dividends if a problem materialises; this means that you are familiar with the steps the contract sets out if so and crucially, what method or methods of dispute resolution are specified in it.

 Effective project planning and documentation

 Having a dedicated project manager or people who are capable of administering the contract can be worth its weight in gold.
-It can streamline the running of the project and make it more efficient overall, plus having this designated person or people can save valuable time and resources for other members of staff, ranging from the company’s directors to those who are more hands-on with the project, if a dispute does arise.
-Whilst this may lead to cost in contract administration, it may ultimately be money well spent to ensure the efficient running of the contract.
+It can streamline the running of the project and make it more efficient overall, having this designated person or people can save valuable time and resources for other members of staff, ranging from the company’s directors to those who are more hands-on with the project, if a dispute does arise.
+Whilst this may lead to costs in contract administration, it may ultimately be money well spent to ensure the efficient running of the contract.

 Carrying out due diligence checks

 The importance of carrying out full and proper due diligence checks before you engage and contract with another party should not be underestimated.
-These can uncover all manner of things such as, vitally, financial problems the other party are experiencing, which may in turn affect their ability to pay for labour or materials, for example, or you might uncover question marks around their reputation or reliability.
+These can uncover all manner of things such as, vitally, financial problems the other party is experiencing, which may in turn affect their ability to pay for labour or materials, for example, or you might uncover question marks around their reputation or reliability.

 How to resolve a construction dispute

-There are a few potential ways to resolve a construction dispute, but it’s worth highlighting that it’s usual for adjudication to be specified as the first ‘go to’ method in construction contracts, or for it to be an implied term which means that parties to a construction contract have the ability to adjudicate irrespective of other methods of dispute resolution.
+There are a few potential ways to resolve a construction dispute, but it’s worth highlighting that it is usual for adjudication to be specified as the first ‘go to’ method in construction contracts, or for it to be an implied term which means that parties to a construction contract have the ability to adjudicate regardless of other methods of dispute resolution.
 In light of this, we’ll cover adjudication as the first potential mechanism to solve a conflict before going on to look at other avenues.

 Adjudication